Project

 Thanks for sharing the script!

-Updated by Michael Marley about 2 years ago
+Updated by Michael Marley over 2 years ago

 I apologize, I'm not sure what could be causing it to crash like that.
 The only thing on line 1 is the hashbang, so the script interpreter shouldn't be processing that at all.